labgem/microscope-user-doc/docs/content/metabolism/canoe.rst

 Introduction
 ------------

+**This tool is no more maintained.**
+Published results are still available  `here <https://www.genoscope.cns.fr/agc/microscope/metabolism/canoe.php>`_.

 The CanOE strategy is a bioinformatics strategy set up within the MicroScope platform.
 It was designed in order to propose candidate genes for sequence-orphan enzymatic activities, but its results can be exploited in several more traditional bioanalysis ways.

 **CanOE Overview**